vivekteega/flowallet-testnet/README.md

 1. type - type of the data
 2. options - (optional, options detailed at end of module)

+###### Minimal Example:
+	floCloudAPI.requestGeneralData("type1")
+Requests all messages of General Data nature from the cloud with type1 as `type` sent by anyone and `floGlobals.adminID` as default receiverID

 #### resetObjectData
-	floCloudAPI.resetObjectData(objectName, options = {})
+	floCloudAPI.resetObjectData("objectName", options = {})
 `resetObjectData` resets the objectData to cloud.
-1. objectName - Name of the objectData to be reset
+1. "objectName" - Name of the objectData to be reset.
+Quotes are must
 2. options - (optional, options detailed at end of module)

-Note: value of objectData is taken from floGlobals.appObjects[objectName]
+Note: value of objectData is taken from floGlobals.appObjects["objectName"]

-The object data corresponding with Object Name must be defined in floGlobals.appObjects[objectName] before a reset can be done
+The object data corresponding with Object Name must be defined in floGlobals.appObjects["objectName"] before a reset can be done

+###### Minimal Example:
+	floGlobals.appObjects["myFirstObject"] = {a:1,b:2}
+	floCloudAPI.resetObjectData("myFirstObject")
+Initiates "myFirstObject" with {a:1,b:2}, and sends to cloud with `myFloID` as default sender and `floGlobals.adminID` as receiver

 #### updateObjectData
-	floCloudAPI.updateObjectData(objectName, options = {})
+	floCloudAPI.updateObjectData("objectName", options = {})
 `updateObjectData` updates the objectData to cloud.
-1. objectName - Name of the objectData to be updated
+1. "objectName" - Name of the objectData to be updated.
+Quotes are must.
 2. options - (optional, options detailed at end of module)

-Note: value of objectData is taken from floGlobals.appObjects[objectName]
+Note: value of objectData is taken from floGlobals.appObjects["objectName"]

-The object data corresponding with Object Name must be defined in floGlobals.appObjects[objectName] before an update can be done
+The object data corresponding with Object Name must be defined in floGlobals.appObjects["objectName"] before an update can be done

+###### Minimal Example:
+	floGlobals.appObjects["myFirstObject"] = {a:1,c:3,d:4}
+	floCloudAPI.updateObjectData("myFirstObject")
+Updates "myFirstObject" with {a:1,c:3,d:4}, and sends to cloud with `myFloID` as default sender and `floGlobals.adminID` as receiver.

 #### requestObjectData
-	floCloudAPI.requestObjectData(objectName, options = {})
+	floCloudAPI.requestObjectData("objectName", options = {})
 `requestObjectData` requests application data from the cloud.
-1. objectName - Name of the objectData to be requested
+1. "objectName" - Name of the objectData to be requested.
+Quotes are must.
 2. options - (optional, options detailed at end of module)

-Note: The output is available at floGlobals.appObjects[objectName] after the promise is resolved
+Note: The output is available at floGlobals.appObjects["objectName"] after the promise is resolved

+###### Minimal Example:
+	floCloudAPI.requestObjectData("myFirstObject")
+Requests the latest value of "myFirstObject" from the cloud.
+The request is sent to cloud with `myFloID` as sender and `floGlobals.adminID` as receiver.
+The output is available at floGlobals.appObjects["myFirstObject"]

 #### sendApplicationData
 	floCloudAPI.sendApplicationData(message, type, options = {})